avasdao/causes-cash/docs/ROADMAP.md

 - [ ] Enable hardware wallet support (w/ Ledger)
 - [ ] One-click downloadable causes.cash runs "locally" in your web browser
 - [ ] Allow for GDPR-free, IPFS edition (no usage logging, no error reporting)
+- [ ] Enable dynamic content using IPFS OrbitDB.

 ## Complete

-- [ ] Add support for Mecenas contracts.
+- [x] Add support for Mecenas contracts.
-- [ ] Add support for Flipstarter campaigns.
+- [x] Add support for Flipstarter campaigns.
+- [x] Enable user-creation of 1 of 3 campaign types.
 - [x] Enable a secure web wallet, dedicated to public pledges.
 - [x] Reach out to the Bitcoin Cash community for platform feedback.
 - [x] Complete static content (for preview).